 Almost all of the pottery at Nicholas Mosse is made using sponges, but we also paint directly onto our pots.
 By cutting the elements of each pattern into a sponge, separate colors can be applied in complex arrangements and patterns are built up bit by bit.
 Bands of color, flowers, and the little landscape designs require good hand and eye judgement with a brush and they can be combined with the sponge designs to enrich each pattern.

 Spongeware was the cheerful daily pottery of Ireland in the nineteenth and early twentieth century.
 It was sold in country fairs and farmer's markets in simple shapes for simple needs: tea, potatoes, porridge, jam, milk.
-The ware was produced in potteries in Ireland, Scotland and Staffordshire, where children and unskilled labour were employed to dab whiteware with colourful cut sponge designs.
+The ware was produced in potteries in Ireland, Scotland and Staffordshire, where children and unskilled labour were employed to dab whiteware with colorful cut sponge designs.

 Nicholas Mosse has trained his helpers in all the skills he developed as a journeyman potter in his early years, and he is keen to keep the manual craft skills of Western Europe alive and well.